Onwaier/TP-FER/README.md

-# Two Labels Learning for Facial Expression Recognition
+# TP-FER: An Effective Three-phase Noise-tolerant Recognizer for Facial Expression Recognition
-Official implementation about Two Label Learning (TTL)
+Official implementation about TP-FER

 ## Train
 We train TTL with Torch 1.9.0 and torchvision 0.10.0